omermumtaz05/RISC-V-multicycle-FPGA/datapath/instruction_sequences/README.md

 ```
   With hex 87 hardcoded into address 150

+## Instuction encoding and writing your own instruction sequence

-Instruction decoding was done with the help of https://luplab.gitlab.io/rvcodecjs/
+Instruction endcoding was done with the help of https://luplab.gitlab.io/rvcodecjs/

 If you would like to input your own instruction sequence for testing, please:
-- Go to the website https://luplab.gitlab.io/rvcodecjs)=
+- Go to the website https://luplab.gitlab.io/rvcodecjs
+- Enter desired instruction
-- Write in the desired instruction
+- Copy desired instruction encoded in hex or binary
-- Set the desired instruction decoded in hex or binary into 4 addresses in memory (as memory is byte accessible) in little endian order starting from address 0
+- Write decoded instruction into 'intial .. end' block encoding addresses between 0 to 127 in little endian order
 - Set necessary data memory addresses to values if lw is being used.
 - Write the same address encoding in the reset block as well with non-blocking assignments
 - Copy and paste this into a new full_dp_instr_seq*.v file with only changing the memory module